thiras/cookiecutter-docker-django/README.md

 # Cookiecutter for Dockerized Django

 Cookiecutter for Dockerized Django is an (as much as possible) unbiased [cookiecutter](https://github.com/audreyr/cookiecutter) script set for bootstrapping dockerized and CI enabled Django projects.
+Inspired by [cookiecutter-django](https://github.com/pydanny/cookiecutter-django)

 ## Features
 * For latest stable Django